pnwairfire/fccsmap/README.md

 ## Dependencies

-Whether cloning the repo or installing with pip, you'll first need to manually install gdal, proj, and netcdf, which fccsmap depends on.
+Whether cloning the repo or installing with pip, you'll first need to manually install numpy, gdal, proj, and netcdf, which fccsmap depends on.
 These instructions assume you already have python and pip installed, as well as C and C++ compilers, etc.